hemepositive/PC-lecture/index.md

   4. Align with the patient’s values.
   5. Plan medical treatments that match patient values.

   ## Susan Block's Four Questions

   1. Do you understand your prognosis?
   2. What are your fears about what is to come?
   3. What are your goals as time runs out?
   4. What trade offs are you willing to make?

 </details>

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
 **References**

 1. Ramkumar, Mukund1; Aslakson, Rebecca1 415: GOALS OF CARE AND GOAL CONCORDANCE BETWEEN CRITICALLY ILL ADULTS AND THEIR FAMILY MEMBERS, Critical Care Medicine: January 2020 Volume 48 Issue 1 p 189